Metrovagonmash 81-717/81-714: The base model

 By the early 1970s, the Metrovagonmash factory already designed a trailer car type, based on the never-built Ež2 subseries.
 The control cars were also based on the Ež2, but the front end was modified, along with the drivers controls.
 These two types of cars later became 81-714 and 81-717, respectively.
-With more lessons learnt from the electrical propulsion system of the I-series, in the first half of 1976, the Mytishchi factories made the first cars of the 81-series.
-These were 5846, 5854, 5855 (control cars) and 5837, 5867, 5868 (trailer cars).
+With more lessons learnt from the electrical propulsion system of the I-series, in the first half of 1976, the Mytishchi factory produced the first six cars of the 81-series.
+These carriages were 5846, 5854, 5855 (control cars) and 5837, 5867, 5868 (trailer cars).

-The design of the new cars was similar, but at the same time, different from the newest E-series cars.
+The design of the new cars was both similar and different from the newest E-series cars.
 The carbodies were roughly similar to them, having same dimensions.
-Certain equipment (doors, motor-compressors, batteries, other pneumatic equipment) were also carried over from the Ež3 subseries.
-However the most noticeable external change was in the front ends of the train: the driver car was moved in the middle of the train, no longer being placed on the right side of the train.
+Certain equipment (doors, motor-compressors, batteries and other pneumatic equipment) were also carried over from the Ež3 subseries.
+However the most noticeable external change was in the front ends of the train: the driver car was placed in the middle of the front end of the head car as opposed to its right front end side as before.
 Additionally, the emergency exit doors were removed, because of this.
 Traction motors from the I-series, the DK-117B, now producing 110 kWh, were installed.
-Compared to the older trains an Auxiliary Power Supply Unit (Блок Питания Собственных Нужд) was installed to power the batteries.
-Lightning in the passenger area was now made with fluorescent lamps.
+Compared to the older trains, an Auxiliary Power Supply Unit (Блок Питания Собственных Нужд) was installed to power the batteries.
+Lighting in the passenger area was now made with fluorescent lamps.
 This led to an increase in the tare weight of the cars, so it was decided to use a springs-based suspension.

 The 81-series cars never got a lettered classification, because these were an experimental alternative to the complex I-series cars.
 But the complexity of the I-series cars, which meant endless adjustments regarding aluminium production, pulse regulation, at the time when newly opened Soviet metro networks (such as in Tashkent, Kharkiv, etc.) were in dire need of new cars, led to the selection of the 81-series to become the new standard metro trainset of the Soviet Union.
 The production of prototypes of the I-series continued in the 1980s, but they were the last to receive a lettered classification, which meant that metro sets produced from the 81-717/714 onwards never received a lettered classification.
 With the appearance of newer sets (such as the Yauza, Rusich, Oka, Neva, Moskva), the 81-series then became known as the "Numbered Train" (Номерной Поезд; Nomernoy Poezd).
 It should also be noted that "nomernoy" also stands for vehicle registration plates, so this can be a widely interpreted name in the English language.

-The demand for the cars was very high at the beginning, so high, that production at the I. E. Yegorov factory in Leningrad (now known as Vagonmash Saint Petersburg) began in January 1980, later on, the Tver (then known as Kalinin) Railcar Factory began production of these cars in mid-1980 of 81-717 cars, and in 1985 of 81-714 cars.
+The demand for the cars was very high at the beginning, so high, that production at the I. E. Yegorov factory in Leningrad (now known as Vagonmash Saint Petersburg) began in January 1980 and in the Tver (then known as Kalinin) Railcar Factory later on as well.

+The base model of 81-717/714 rolling stock was produced between 1977 and 1988.